duedme/uno-game-sui/README.md

 to know the address which you play with and

-    sui client call
+    sui client call --function <GAME_METHOD> --package 0x0 --module uno --args <METHOD_ARGUMENTS>

 to call the special functions of the game.

+Now open another window and continue to the [Running the Game](#running-the-game) section.

 ## Running the game